pinnet/sublink/README.md

 # sublink
-Subtitle Link javascript for content providers
+Subtitle Link java-script subtitles with a glossary of hyperlinks for content providers

 Design Goals for V0.1